froukje/datamapu/content/posts/2023/20231113_linear_regression.md

 ### Disadvantages

 Linear Regression is **sensible to outliers**.
 That is outliers can impact a Linear Regression Model significantly and lead to misleading results.
-In real life relationships between variables are rarely linear, that means a Linear Regression tends to **oversimplify** this relationship.
+In real life relationships between variables are rarely linear, which means a Linear Regression tends to **oversimplify** this relationship.

 **Extrapolation** of a Linear Regression should be done with a lot of caution.
-The prediction of values outside of the values the model was trained on is often inappropriate, and may yield to misleading predicions, as illustrated in the following plot..
+The prediction of values outside of the values the model was trained on is often inappropriate, and may yield misleading predicions, as illustrated in the following plot.

 ![extrapolation](/images/20231113_linear_regression/extrapolation.png)